danspaes/microserv/README.md

 .................
 Services are up .................

 Appears, connect into the consumer machine with the command docker exec -it consumer /bin/bash.
 And then execute /opt/consumer/launch_consumer.sh to be able to see on the console the output.

+For more details about the Dockerfile on the consumer and producer you can look at https://github.com/danspaes/scala-slim/blob/master/Dockerfile and https://github.com/danspaes/spark-slim/blob/master/Dockerfile